 Inspect the Thermostat

 While it may sound simple, there are many people that call our team when their air conditioning is blowing hot air instead of checking their thermostat.
 Prior to contacting a licensed technician, we recommend checking your programmable thermostat to ensure it’s not set to a high temperature.
 If you have a mercury thermostat, sometimes turning the dial all the way to the coldest position and then back to your desired setting will fix the problem.
 If that doesn’t do it, you might have a faulty thermostat, capacitor or compressor.
-That is when you call the professionals on our team to receive assistance with a thermostat or air conditioning repair.
+That is when you call the professionals on our team to receive assistance with an air conditioner that is blowing warm air in your household.
 We can diagnose the issue with your HVAC system and implement a solution tailored to your needs.

 Check For a Tripped Circuit Breaker